okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bug fixed in 2022.04.3

-* When an unsupported [constraint](/docs/reference/api/policy/#constraints) was added to the Authentication policy verification method, an error wasn't returned from the Policy API.
+* When an unsupported [constraint](/docs/reference/api/policy/#constraints) was added to the authentication policy verification method, an error wasn't returned from the Policy API.
 (OKTA-434893)

 ### Weekly release 2022.04.1